Home » Ear, Nose and Throat Surgery

 GROMMET INSERTION

+This is a day case procedure taking around 20 minutes.
 A grommet is a tiny (1.5 mm) plastic tube shaped like a cotton reel which is inserted into a small slit in the ear drum (called a myringotomy) in order to allow air into the middle ear.
 Such an operation is usually performed if a child has glue ear or repeated middle ear infections.
 Any fluid present in the middle ear is removed at the time of the surgery.

 What happens after the grommet procedure?

-You will be given some antibiotic eardrops to use after the operation.
+You will be given some antibiotic ear drops to use after the operation.
 These may say ‘eye drops’ on the bottle.
 This is because they are a safe type of medication to use with grommets.
 There may be small amounts of fluid coming from the ear for several days after the surgery.
 This may be slightly blood stained which is normal.
 If it persists, please contact my office.
 I would like you to keep all water out of the ears until you come to see me 2 weeks after the operation.
 I would suggest a piece of cotton wool coated in Vaseline in each ear for bath time.
 After that, it is only soapy water that needs to be kept out of the ears and so more cotton wool and Vaseline or commercially bought earplugs should be used for hair washing.

-Is it all right to swim with grommets in the ears?
+Can my child swim with grommets in the ears?

 Yes.
 Swimming, even without ear plugs, has not been shown to cause ear infections in children with grommets.
 Diving and swimming deep underwater without earplugs should be avoided if possible, as these activities can cause some irritation.